Features you want to consume but don't want to build yourself

 Next to showing your recordings in a single overview, we provide the capability to search for a particular event/recording more easily.
 For example, you can search for recordings within a specific time window, recordings generated by a specific Kerberos Agent, recordings which are marked as important, classified recordings such as pedestrians or animals, and more.

 Machine learning is a crucial part of the Kerberos Enterprise Suite.
-From Kerberos Vault and Kerberos Hub, you can trigger different machine learning models, and even bring your own.
+From Kerberos Hub and Kerberos vault, you can trigger different machine learning models, and even bring your own.

-An out-of-the-box machine learning model that we apply is the YOLOv3 classification.
+An out-of-the-box machine learning model that we apply is the YOLOv3 classification, which is part of the Kerberos Hub pipeline; read more about it at the Github repo.
 All recordings being uploaded to Kerberos Vault will be interfered by the model, and have a prediction and metadata as a result.
 That information is stored into the Kerberos Hub application, and is used for features such as advanced search and notifications.

 When a specific event occurred, a notification can be send to one or more channels.
 A user can compose an event by selecting one or more conditions.
 Once the event is triggered, a notification is sent to all the enabled channels.